 Pavie Macquin

-Puygueraud (Francs Cotes de Bordeaux) - ripe fruit and tannin, earthy flavours, good intensity and concentration.
+Puygueraud (Francs Cotes de Bordeaux) - ripe fruit and tannin, earthy flavors, good intensity, and concentration.
 88p.

-La Prade (Francs Cotes de Bordeaux) - fresher and fruitier than Puygueraud, more sweetness of fruit here, soft texture, fruity aftertaste.
+La Prade (Francs Cotes de Bordeaux) - fresher and fruitier than Puygueraud, more fruit sweetness here, soft texture, fruity aftertaste.
 89p.

 Larcis Ducasse - blueberries, well-packed with ripe fruit, precise, great complexity and structure, very long finish.
 94-95p.